Fundación Cultural para la Sociedad Mexicana: Stations

 FCSM owns 11 radio stations, all but one on the FM band.
 The stations at Ensenada, Zamora, Guasave, Ciudad Obregón and San Miguel de Allende were awarded in 2017 and 2018; León was approved in December 2019.
 Ensenada launched in February 2020 and Zamora near the end of the year.

 Since 2003, FCSM has programmed XELT-AM in Guadalajara, with the station's commercial concession registered to Televisa Radio.
 XELT is the national originating station, with the headquarters and studios for Radio Maria Mexico located in Zapopan.
 In December 2020, it began airing programming on commercial XEUR-AM in Mexico City to early 2022.

-Defunct station
+Defunct stations

 FCSM surrendered its concession for XEFCSM-AM 680 in Mérida in a letter dated January 29, 2021.
 The letter cited economic conditions and the COVID-19 pandemic in Mexico, as well as declining AM listening, the increased amount of pirate and other stations, and rising crime.

+While the XESMA-AM 1280 went unbuilt and was surrendered.